Travel Program

 NOT included in this price:

-• Flight from your home country - Jakarta
+• Flight from your home country to Jakarta

 • Visa into Indonesia, nor extension to the visa

-• Flight from Denpasar (Bali) – Jakarta or straight to your Home country
+• Flight from Denpasar (Bali) back to Jakarta or straight back to your Home country

 • Drinks/food that are not part of the set meals